2018 New York City Marathon: Race summary

 In the wheelchair men's race, Daniel Romanchuk went into the lead over the Verrazzano-Narrows Bridge, and was joined by David Weir and Marcel Hug, as they broke clear from the rest of the field.
 The race came down to a sprint which was won by Romanchuk, who completed the race in a time of 1:36:21, one second ahead of Hug and two seconds ahead of Weir.
 Romanchuk became the first American and the joint youngest winner of the wheelchair men's category in the race's history.
 His win also came after victory in the Chicago Marathon on October 7, where he also finished ahead of Hug.
 In the women's race, Tatyana McFadden, who was using a borrowed wheelchair as hers was damaged, took an early lead and led for the first half of the race.
 After an hour of racing, McFadden and Manuela Schär were clear of the rest of the field.
-Entering into Central Park, Schär dropped McFadden to win in a time of 1:50:27, with McFdden in second in 1:50:48 and Lihong Zou in third in 1:56:14.
+Entering into Central Park, Schär dropped McFadden to win in a time of 1:50:27, with McFadden in second in 1:50:48 and Lihong Zou in third in 1:56:14.